1247350913/content/README.md

 Here are my career interests and societal directives: https://docs.google.com/document/d/1BsKzem54EkzekDI72EVts2a5bX-c-qqbbWRyz2dpC_o/edit?usp=sharing

-Here are some detailed learning objectives based on those categories summarized here:
+Here are some detailed learning objectives based on the categories summarized in my interests document:

 Philosophy: